AliMDavis/TsuroGame/README.md

 4. smoother player moving
 5. AI moving a piece
 6. moving pieces without using keys, the program does it for you when you place a tile
+7. !!!!!!!need to fix the need for file location on the local device!!!!!!!

 *************************************************************